-The subject drains and the Coachella Valley Stormwater Channel support riparian habitat spaced intermittently along the drains.
-Riparian habitat provides valuable vegetative cover for numerous sensitive bird species, including the endangered Yuma Clapper Rail, Southwestern Willow Flycatcher, and Least Bell's Vireo.
-The drains and delta also provides critical habitat for sensitive fish species including the endangered Desert Pupfish and sensitive mammals such as the Palm Springs Pocket Mouse and the Coachella Valley Round-Tailed Squirrel (Coachella Valley Multi-Species Habitat Conservation Plan).
+The Imperial Valley drains and the Alamo and New rivers support riparian habitat.
+Riparian habitat provides valuable vegetative cover for numerous sensitive bird species, including the endangered Yuma Clapper Rail, the Mountain Plover, Burrowing owl, Short-eared owl, Black-tailed gnatcatcher, Crissal thrasher, Yellow warbler, California gray-headed junco, and Colorado Valley woodrat.
+The drains and delta also provides critical habitat for sensitive fish species including the endangered Desert Pupfish.
 Reduction of pollutants to the drains will not alter this important vegetative cover nor will it affect sensitive wildlife in any adverse manner.
 To the contrary-improved water quality creates a healthier habitat for wildlife and other biological resources.